ypereirareis/docker-permissions/README.md

 So if you want to use volumes, you need to understand how to configure the permissions of the project/folder mapped into your containers.

+:whale: **A second way of doing things is available at:** [ypereirareis/docker-permissions-reborn](https://github.com/ypereirareis/docker-permissions-reborn)

 ## Docker images

 For this demo project we are relying on two simple docker alpine images: